intel/scikit-learn-intelex/_sources/algorithms.rst.txt

 K-Means
 ^^^^^^^
-Detailed description of parameters and semantics are described in `Intel(R) oneAPI Data Analytics Library K-Means Computation <https://software.intel.com/en-us/daal-programming-guide-computation>`__
+Parameters and semantics are described in |onedal-dg-k-means-computation|_.

 .. autoclass:: daal4py.kmeans
    :members: compute